 Where are you off to next?

-I’m going to Florida for New Years.
+I’m going to Florida for New Year.
 And I’m planning a trip to Hawaii in February for my birthday.
-If you can believe it, I’m a native Californian and I’ve never been to Hawaii.
+If you can believe it, I’m a native Californian, and I’ve never been to Hawaii.

 Thank you.
 Cheers

 All aboard Out Adventures’ annual Croatia Gay Cruise.
 Find details and departures here.